© Crown copyright 2020

-- you use the second-hand margin scheme or the auctioneers’ scheme
+- you use the Second-hand Margin Scheme or the Auctioneers’ Acheme

-- you are required to operate the Capital Goods Scheme for certain capital items (see paragraph 15.6)
+- you’re required to operate the Capital Goods Scheme for certain capital items (see paragraph 15.6)

 - you have stopped using the Flat Rate Scheme in the 12 months before the date of your new application

-- you are, or within the past 24 months have been, registered for VAT in the name of either a:- VAT group (see paragraph 3.7) or- division
+- you’re, or within the past 24 months have been, registered for VAT in the name of either a:

-- you are, or within the past 24 months have been, eligible to join an existing VAT group treatment (see paragraph 3.7)
+- you’re, or within the past 24 months have been, eligible to join an existing VAT group treatment (see paragraph 3.7)

 - your business is ‘associated’ with another one in the special way explained in paragraph 3.8

-3.7 Can I use the scheme if I am in a VAT group?
+3.7 Using the scheme in a VAT group

 VAT groups are for incorporated businesses which are linked to other incorporated businesses by common control or ownership.
 If your business has been eligible to join a VAT group in the last 2 years, but is not eligible at the time you apply, HMRC can let you use the scheme if they agree in writing that your former eligibility is not a risk to the revenue.

-For details of eligibility to join a group see VAT Notice 700/2 Group treatment.
+For details of eligibility to join a group see VAT Notice 700/2: group and divisional registration.

-3.8 What if my business is closely linked with another business?
+3.8 If your business is closely linked with another business

-If you are unsure whether the particular relationship between your business and another constitutes ‘association’ then please contact the VAT Helpline.
+If you’re unsure whether the particular relationship between your business and another constitutes ‘association’ then contact the VAT helpline.